Suspension of inter-Kashmir trade causes huge losses

 LAHORE: A unilateral and abrupt suspension of inter-Kashmir trade by India for an indefinite period has caused huge losses to traders who consider these curbs as an attempt to deprive them of livelihood opportunities.

-The commencement of trade between both sides had been seen as a peace initiative taken about ten years back.
-This barter trade is mainly comprised of perishable items via Uri-Muzaffarabad and Poonch-Rawalakot routes, providing alternative options for the producers as well as traders to sell commodities to diverse markets.
+The commencement of trade between both sides had been seen as a peace initiative taken about 10 years back.
+This barter trade mainly comprises perishable items via Uri-Muzaffarabad and Poonch-Rawalakot routes, providing alternative options for the producers as well as traders to sell commodities to diverse markets.

 The sudden closure of trade between the two regions of Kashmir means huge losses to traders, said Tanveer Ahmad Wani, president, LoC Traders Association, working in Indian-held Kashmir.
 Talking to this scribe, he lamented that traders are not given prior information about suspension of trade, saying the abrupt closure of trade would inflict huge losses to them.
 Tons of perishable goods are loaded on trucks on both sides of the border.
 However, now it has become a liability for them with almost no option of resale.